yasminlucero/pythonToys/README.md

 pythonToys
 ==========

 Group of toy codes in Python.
+Used for warm-ups, to illustrate common concepts, teaching and general fun.

 bball.py - a simulation comparing two basketball games, which one will you win given the probability 'p' of making a hoop